 dormant companies in other countries.

-people like to register/ incorporate a company with their choice of name as an early step to register the same.
+One of the common intention behind making a dormant company is to protect the ownership of a business name, generally people like to register/ incorporate a company with their choice of name as an early step to register the same.

-Dormant Company - Introduced in Companies
+Dormant Company - Introduced in Companies Act 2013

 With the coming into force of Companies Act 2013, a Company can obtain the status of Dormant company.